 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This historical romance is a paperback edition that was published by Dell on July 25, 2006 and has 422 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Love, Simply Magic
+Other books by this author which I have reviewed include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Love, Simply Magic

 The first in the Simply Quartet historical romance series and revolving around four teachers at a girls’ school in Bath.
 This is a sequel series to Balogh’s Bedwyn Saga.
 The couple focus is on Frances Allard and Lucius Marshall, the Viscount Sinclair, and it’s just after Christmas.

 Overall, Simply Unforgettable was a fun read, light and fluffy, as long as you can ignore the odd mix of 19th century mores with 20th century expectations — a thinly veiled shell for today’s women.
 Balogh followed certain strictures on women and completely ignored others of the time while Lucius was definitely a 20th century kind of guy.

 Then there are the I’m-not-good-enough along with the I-can’t-possibly-tell-you tropes, although Balogh puts a slight twist on them both, so they’re not terribly annoying.
 It was annoying how Balogh kept stringing it out as to why Frances couldn’t return to London, and I did have to appreciate how tenacious Lucius was.